System Design Space

 2010s

-Branch/merge models became industry defaults, with mature code review, CI, and trunk-based variants.
+Branching and merging became industry defaults, with mature code review, CI, and trunk-based development practices.

 2020s

-Git moved beyond source code into GitOps, IaC, and declarative environment management practices.
+Git moved beyond source code: GitOps, Infrastructure as Code, and declarative environment management became part of the operational norm.

 Speed as an architectural requirement

-Git was designed for the Linux kernel scale: operations with patches, branches and merges should be fast even on large histories.
+Git was designed for Linux kernel scale: patch, branch, and merge operations had to stay fast even across large histories.

-Commits and objects are linked by cryptographic hashes, which increases the reliability of the history and reduces the risk of unnoticed data corruption.
+Git commits and objects are linked by cryptographic hashes.
+That makes history verifiable and reduces the risk of silent data corruption.

 Architectural decisions that survived 20 years

-Why it still matters: Teams can ship smaller changes and integrate more often without exploding coordination cost.
+Why it still matters: Teams can decompose changes and integrate them more often without explosive coordination cost.

-Why it still matters: UX can evolve significantly without breaking the fundamental repository model.
+Why it still matters: Interfaces, platforms, and team habits can evolve without destroying the fundamental repository model.

 What does this mean in practice?